| Royal Windsor 1 | Royal Windsor 2 | London West 1 | London West 2 | Classic Themes | Historic Canterbury | Dickens 200th |

 Introduction

-Iona studied The Tales at school and has created a Visitor & Study Centre, similar to the one in old St Margaret’s Church, Canterbury - with its Knight right.
+Iona studied these Tales at her school and has created a Visitor & Study Centre, similar to the one in old St Margaret’s Church, Canterbury - with its Knight right.
 Add-ons are cast from Iona’s hand-pressed moulds.
-The figure is The Wife of Bath, pilgrim Alyson who is a lay preacher and weaver, as painted in the right window.
-Author Geoffrey Chaucer c1343-1400 stands to the right.
+The single figure is The Wife of Bath pilgrim Alyson, a lay preacher and weaver as painted in the right window.
+Author Geoffrey Chaucer c1343-1400 stands on the far right.
 The frieze shows people featured in The Tales and Iona would like you to guess who they are!

 click for full size